 One last thing, try and stack your water intake earlier in the day yet in some way spread out, otherwise you'll be making frequent trips to the bathroom and your sleep will get disrupted.

 Electrolytes are the following group of 6 salts – Sodium, Potassium, Magnesium, Calcium, Phosphate and Chloride – which are responsible for controlling the flow of water in and out of our cells and nerve impulses throughout our body.

 They play a huge role in regulating a host of functions – muscle contraction, metabolism, blood pressure, the process of breathing. and even your heart beating.

-A spark plug in a car delivers an electrical charge to start the engine, I like to visualise electrolytes as millions of these spark plugs which transfer electrical charges throughout the body to make everything happen.
+A spark plug in a car delivers an electrical charge to start the engine, visualise electrolytes as millions of these spark plugs which transfer electrical charges throughout the body to make everything happen.

 You will most likely have heard about them in the context of ‘we lose electrolytes through sweat when we exercise’.